Mehdi-Haned/RK4-DE-Solver/README.md

 Overview.ipynb contains extensive documentation and ways to help analayse the error in my solver vs that of scipy.integrate.odeint or any other solver or your chosing.
 I tried to be thorough with the documentation.

+RK4 has the actual code.
+I know this is not the most efficient approach to code this method, I aimed for constancy with the scipy.integrate.odeint function so that
+I can debug easier.
+If you have any advice for a better apprach please let me know.

 Please report any bugs